How to set and maintain protocols in a 24/7 dynamic is something I get asked about fairly regularly, so I have written a little guide.

 So, to sum up, to stick around, protocols should be designed around your specific connection – focus on how you can connect with your feelings and your dynamic.
 They should be specific, simple, adaptable to your everyday life, and integrated into your routine to use as little mental capacity as possible.

-I have another post on maintaining protocol and how to review and keep on top of them in the pipeline, so do keep an eye for that in the next couple of weeks.
+I have another post on maintaining protocol and how to review and keep on top of them in the pipeline, so do keep an eye for that.